fanout/express-eventstream/README.md

 ## Getting Started

-* If using pushpin locally, remember to enable "Auto Cross Origin" by adding the `aco` parameter to your routes config file
+* If using Pushpin locally, remember to enable "Auto Cross Origin" by adding the `aco` parameter to your routes config file

 1. Create an `events` object, with optional GRIP configuration